ststeady/INF1340-Programming-for-Data-Science-Final-Project/README.md

 ## Main Features

-1. The program includes several functions that can help users explore summary statistics such as mean, maximum, minimum and standard deviation.
+1. The program includes several functions that can help users explore descriptive summary statistics such as mean, maximum, minimum and standard deviation of the various specified variables.
+2. The program provides a full diagnostic analysis on top of the aforementioned descriptive summary to highlight key relationships and correlations betweent the variables.
-2. The program provides a full report of all the countries' emission analysis, as well as report on country of users' entry.
+3. The program also includes a scatterplot that shows the relationship between age and blood pressure using linear regression functions, as well as a visualization of a correlation matrix.
-3. The program includes barplot which can visualize $CO^2$ emission over years within a conutry
-4. The program compares two countries' emission in the same year, as well as two years' emission within the same country
+4. The program also conducts a predictive analysis based on the descriptive and diagnostic data generated, and allows for a more in-depth insight into the correlation and future predictions as a result of these analyses.
-5. The program has customizable functions feature which allows users to get summary statistics of the country and period of their choices.
+5. The program has various API functions that allow for customized outputs based on the users specified parameters of the function arguments.
+6. The program also includes the visualization of a ROC curve for logistic regression.

 ## Execution instructions